SpaceyAsteroid/SpaceyAsteroid/README.md

 I'm a Loser IRL

-I'm Irish (GMT timezone,,, *sweats,,,*) but only speak English.
-EVERYONE I KNOW IS AMERICAN and im like so far ahead of them.
+I'm Irish but only speak English.

 I'm Polysexual, Polyamorous, and Genderfluid (plus xenogenders)